ecodynlab/GALUP/Modules/Module 4.md

 </details>
 </ul>

 - **LCC System for Ghana**: Currently, the best available land cover maps for Ghana are those developed by the USGS at 30 m resolution for three years - 1975, 200, and 2013.
-The Figure below shows the classification of Ghana for the three years [**luc reference this https://eros.usgs.gov/westafrica/land-cover/land-use-land-cover-and-trends-ghana**]
+The Figure below shows the classification of Ghana for the three years ([Source](https://eros.usgs.gov/westafrica/land-cover/land-use-land-cover-and-trends-ghana)).
 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/87503837/142496834-09496d67-12e2-44a8-93bc-69001f5dbea9.gif" alt="animated" />